stefanDeveloper/heiDGAF/docs/pipeline.rst

 Usage and configuration
 -----------------------

-Currently, the :class:`LogServer` reads from both an input file and a Kafka topic, simultaneously.
-The configuration allows changing the file name to read from.
+Currently, the :class:`LogServer` reads from the Kafka Queues specified by Zeek.
+These have a common prefix, specified in ``environment.kafka_topics_prefix.pipeline.logserver_in``.
+The suffix is the protocol name in lower case of the traffic.

-- **Without Docker**:

-  - To change the input file path, change ``pipeline.log_storage.logserver.input_file`` in the `config.yaml`.
-The default setting is ``"/opt/file.txt"``.

-- **With Docker**:

-  - Docker mounts the file specified in ``MOUNT_PATH`` in the file `docker/.env`.
-By default, this is set to ``../../default.txt``, which refers to the file `docker/default.txt`.
-  - By changing this variable, the file to be mounted can be set.
-Please note that in this case, the variable specified in the `config.yaml` must be set to the default value.
+The Logserver currently has no further configuration.

-Stage 2: Log Collection
+Stage 3: Log Collection
 =======================

-The `Log Collection` stage is responsible for retrieving loglines from the :ref:`Log Storage<Stage 1: Log Storage>`, parsing their information fields, and validating the data.
+The `Log Collection` stage is responsible for retrieving loglines from the :ref:`Log Storage<Stage 2: Log Storage>`, parsing their information fields, and validating the data.
 Each field is checked to ensure it is of the correct type and format.
 This stage ensures that all data is accurate, reducing the need for further verification in subsequent stages.
 Any loglines that do not meet the required format are immediately discarded to maintain data integrity.
 Valid